About the Boston Theater Critics Association

-Carolyn Clay is a contributing editor and chief drama critic for the Boston Phoenix.
-An actress turned critic, she graduated from Denison University and holds a Master of Fine Arts degree from Boston University, where her mentor was Elliot Norton.
+Carolyn Clay was for many years theater editor and chief drama critic for the Boston Phoenix.
+An actress gone over to the dark side, she graduated from Denison University and holds a Master of Fine Arts degree from Boston University, where her mentor was Elliot Norton.
 While still in graduate school, she began writing theater and book reviews for Boston After Dark.
-In 1973, she joined the staff of the Boston Globe as a cultural reporter.
+In 1973 she joined the staff of the Boston Globe as a cultural reporter.
 She became theater editor of the Phoenix in 1975 and wrote for the paper until its demise in 2013.
-Her writing about the arts has also appeared in England’s Tatler magazine and New York’s 7 Days, the New York Times and Esquire and New York magazines.
-She is a past recipient of the prestigious George Jean Nathan Award for dramatic criticism, she is currently Boston correspondent for theatermania.com.
+Her writing about the arts has also appeared in England’s Tatler magazine, New York’s 7 Days, the New York Times, and Esquire, New York, and Boston magazines.
+A past recipient of the prestigious George Jean Nathan Award for dramatic criticism, she is currently Boston correspondent for theatermania.com.

 Nick Dussault has been an entertainment writer and the chief theatre critic for the Boston Metro for the past 10 years.
 Prior to that, Nick was a City Editor for AOL’s Entertainment Web Sites (Digital City) in Chicago, Tampa and Boston.